nventive/terraform-aws-ecs-app/BREAKING_CHANGES.md

 # Breaking Changes

+## 3.0.0

+- The minimum required Terraform version has been increased from 0.13.0 to 1.3.0.

 ## 2.0.0

 - The `alb_listeners` now requires a `default_action.type` whenever you are not using `alb_listeners`' default value.